-There will be better players listed below Perez, but Perez was Mr. Clutch for the Big Red Machine and while his stats were excellent, probably the easiest way to see the impact that Perez had on the Reds was to realize that the Big Red Machine was never the same when Doggie was traded to Montreal.
+Perez will be better players listed below, but Perez was Mr. Clutch for the Big Red Machine.
+While his stats were excellent, probably the easiest way to see Perez’s impact on the Reds was to realize that the Big Red Machine was never the same when Doggie was traded to Montreal.
 If you notice, Dan Driessen is not on this list.

 Other than Roush’s final season, he never hit below .321 with the Reds.
 At the time, Roush was said to have had one of the best outfield arms in the game.

-Roush led the team to the heavily tainted 1919 title where they beat the Chicago White Sox.
-Whether the series was fixed or not isn’t up for debate here, though, I can say that Roush’s performance in 1919 was critical to the Reds getting to that World Series and evidence point to the fact that the Reds were not in over there heads the way most today believe.
+Roush led the team to the heavily tainted 1919 title, where they beat the Chicago White Sox.
+Whether the series was fixed or not isn’t up for debate here, though, I can say that Roush’s performance in 1919 was critical to the Reds getting to that World Series, and evidence points to the fact that the Reds were not in over their heads the way most today believe.
 Thank you to the movie and book “Eight Men Out” for that!

 Roush’s .331 average with Cincinnati is second all-time in the organization by only one-thousandth of a point to Cy Seymour.
 Roush was dominant offensively and defensively and was the best player on a World Championship team.

-Injuries were the reason that Larkin is this far down the list, as he only played over 120 games in 11 out of his 19 seasons.
-Over the course of his 19-year career, Larkin was an MVP, World Series champ, 13-time All-Star, 8-time Silver Slugger and 3-time Gold Glove winner.
+Injuries were why Larkin is this far down the list, as he only played over 120 games in 11 out of his 19 seasons.
+However, throughout his 19-year career, Larkin was an MVP, World Series champ, 13-time All-Star, 8-time Silver Slugger, and 3-time Gold Glove winner.

-Larkin, like Rose, was a home born hero who was a multi-sports star at legendary Moeller High school.
-Larkin for a ten-year period from 1990-2000 was one of the best shortstops in all of baseball.
+Larkin, like Rose, was a home-born hero who was a multi-sport star at legendary Moeller High school.
+From 1990-2000, Larkin was one of the best baseball shortstops for ten years.